 I can't believe there are so few reviews for this.
 It's the fastest drying cleaner that I've tried and it's very effective.
 I've been using it for three years now and have not had to replace any brushes.
 They all look great.
 On first use, I was worried it would be drying because it smells like mild alcohol.
 Not drying at all!
 It leaves my brushes (mostly MAC, synthetic and natural) clean and feeling perfectly conditioned.
 I need more than just a spray for my foundation brushes (Revlon Colorstay mostly) so I put a bit in a little bowl and swirl and wipe a couple of times.
 I see others say that it's oily, but I think you just need to make sure to wipe the brushes very well.
 After you swipe the brush on a paper towel to clean, use a clean part of the towel to reshape the brush instead of your fingers to help remove every last bit of cleaner.
 Compared to some other cleaners that completely strip the brush and leave them dry and frayed (namely, Japonesque, yuck!), I suppose some would see this as oily, but I disagree.
 I'm able to reform my brush so they dry perfectly.
 To me, that's one of the signs of a perfectly conditioned brush.
 They come out sparkly clean every time.
 I have sensitive skin and have tried brush cleaners that leave so much scent on the brush that my eyes water when I bring the brush close to my eye - not so with Brush Off!
 Yay!
 I've been ordering it from their website directly, but I see other reviews that say Ulta sells it, too.

-Some have mentioned that it leaves an oily residue.
+I've been a professional makeup artist for 15 years, and thank goodness I learned about this at my very first cosmetics job.
+This product is meant to spot-clean and disinfect brushes instantly, so that the brush can be immediately used again.
+Though it contains alcohol, it is not drying to the brushes (I have brushes that I've used this on for over a decade that show no fraying, breakage or ungluing).The only reason I'd ever look for another product is simply because this is not an easy to find product, nor is it particularly cheap.
+It is, however, the best I've ever used, and it's the only product that I've ever found that truly dries fast enough that you can use your brush right away.Some have mentioned that it leaves an oily residue.
 While the product itself feels a bit oily on skin or a tissue, I've never noticed that it leaves a residue on my brushes, and, I'll reiterate, I will spray this on, take care to wipe it all off, and use my brush again right away- no drying time in between.
 If the brush still feels oily, it's because not all of the Brush Off has been removed, so keep wiping!

 My work place use this as brush cleanser.
 This works amazing as spot clean between makeovers.
 Removes all traces of makeup.
 But with liquid foundation imo it only remove 80% I feel like there's still something in there.
 Other than that and leaving your brushes a little oily after a while then it's amazing!!!